c4s4/neon/doc/quickstart.md

 In addition to Anko builtin functions, Neon adds handy builtins to perform common build tasks.
 For instance, function `exists(file)` tells if given file exists.

-To list all Neon buitins, type `neon -builtins` and to get help on a given function, type `neon -builtin exists` for instance.
+To list all Neon builtins, type `neon -builtins` and to get help on a given function, type `neon -builtin exists` for instance.

 ## Parent build files